All posts

 For COOs, this yields a crisp view that can be traced to auditable Git objects, not status opinions.
 For developers, there’s no tracking—only surfaced artifacts they already publish.

-DeployIt’s digest is sourced from pull-request titles, commit diffs, and release tags—nothing proprietary about developer behavior.
+::callout DeployIt’s digest is sourced from pull-request titles, commit diffs, and release tags—nothing proprietary about developer behavior. ::

 What this looks like in practice: